Matt Shirvington: Seven Network

 In July 2020, Shirvington joined the Seven Network as weekend sport presenter on Seven News Sydney, replacing Jim Wilson.
-He is also a fill-in host and sports presenter on Sunrise and host of The Morning Show.
+He also was a fill-in host and sports presenter on Sunrise, Weekend Sunrise and The Morning Show.

 On 1 February 2021, Shirvington started hosting the competition series Holey Moley, and on 7 March 2021 he started hosting the competition series Ultimate Tag.

-In January 2022, Seven Network announced that Shirvington will join as a host on Sydney Weekender, replacing the long running host Mike Whitney.
+In January 2022, Seven Network announced that Shirvington will join as a host on Sydney Weekender, replacing the long-running host Mike Whitney.

 In July 2022, Shirvington was part of the commentary team for the network's coverage of the 2022 Commonwealth Games in Birmingham.

-In January 2023, Seven Network announced that Sam Mac will replace Shirvington as host of the show.
-Shirvington will concentrate on his growing Seven News and Seven Sport commitments.
+In June 2023, the Seven Network announced that Shirvington will permanently replace David Koch as the co-host of Sunrise, having filled in for him regularly on Fridays in recent months.
+He commenced on Monday 12 June.

 Sky News Australia and Foxtel

 In June 2010, Shirvington joined Sky News Australia as a sports presenter.
-In 2013, Matt was announced as the new host of the Fox Sports NRL coverage and joined The Back Page as a co-host.
+In 2013, Shirvington was announced as the new host of the Fox Sports NRL coverage and joined The Back Page as a co-host.
 In 2014, he co-hosted the ASTRA Awards with Shaynna Blaze.
 Shirvington has previously been the host of Friday Night Football on Fox League.

 Other

-In 2009, Matt had a cameo and one line in the third episode of :30 Seconds.
+In 2009, Shirvington had a cameo and one line in the third episode of :30 Seconds.

 Shirvington appeared in a guest role on the Australian version of The Biggest Loser in 2010.

+In 2024, he made a cameo in Home and Away.

 Links with NRL clubs

 St George Illawarra Dragons

-In the 2012 NRL pre-season, Shirvington was appointed a sprint training coach for the St George Illawarra Dragons despite being a fan of the Manly-Warringah Sea Eagles.
+In the 2012 NRL pre-season, Shirvington was appointed a sprint training coach for the St George Illawarra Dragons despite being a fan of the Manly Warringah Sea Eagles.

-Manly-Warringah Sea Eagles
+Manly Warringah Sea Eagles

 In the 2016 NRL pre-season, Shirvington signed up as a Sea Eagles member and recorded a video message encouraging other Manly supporters to either renew their membership or to sign up.
 Shirvington also regularly promotes the Sea Eagles via social media.

 Personal life

-Raised in Davidson, a suburb of Sydney, Shirvington now spends his time between Sydney and London.
+Raised in Davidson, a suburb of Sydney, Shirvington has also lived in London.
 He attended St Martin de Porres Catholic Primary School in Davidson.
-He has also been a National Ambassador for CanTeen, an Australian support organisation for young children living with cancer.
+He has also been a National Ambassador for Canteen, an Australian support organisation for young children living with cancer.